Viem Nuou 750x465

 1. What is gingivitis?

-Gingivitis is an inflammatory disease of the gums, which is the early stage of Periodontal disease.
-This is an inflammation of the gum tissue around the teeth, caused by the accumulation of bacterial plaque on the tooth surface and below the gum line.
-Gingivitis is one of the most common oral diseases, with an incidence ranging from 50% to 99% in both children and adults.
+Gingivitis is an inflammatory disease of the gums, the early stage of periodontal disease .
+It is an inflammation of the gum tissue around the teeth, caused by the accumulation of bacterial plaque on the tooth surface and below the gum line.
+Gingivitis is one of the most common oral diseases, with a prevalence ranging from 50% to 99% in both children and adults.

 2. What causes gingivitis?